 The retention of existing workers is more important than ever, and you will need to plan over the longer term how vacancies are to be filled.
 For some companies, remote working may offer a solution.

 A good starting point for anyone looking to employ from outside the UK is the introduction to new recruitment rules for employers found here.

-Our Brexit Advisory Team are helping clients navigate the eww rules.
+Our Brexit Advisory Team are helping clients navigate the new rules.
 If you have any questions please contact us